hanhanwu/Hanhan_Data_Science_Practice/Applied_Statistics/Learning_Notes/bayesian_analysis/ReadMe.md

 ## Bayesian Approach for Hypothesis Analysis
 * [Concepts][4]
+* [A simple case in python to show how natural bayesian method is, comparing to A/B test][11]
+  * Go to "A Simple Case"
 * [How to use Exploratory (a tool) to do Bayesian A/B test with/without prior][5]
   * [Exploratory][6]